Healthy Dinner Recipes for Picky Eaters

 Healthy meal plans on a budget

 Soup is another favorite around little sprouts.
 My kids make their own soups, and also enjoy tons of variety in soup.
 Even picky eaters like to eat what they cook.
 Even if they don’t the first time, keep offering it.
-You’ll see change start to happen.
+You’ll see the change start to happen.

-Soup is budget friendly because you can use up what you have around.
+Soup is budget-friendly because you can use up what you have around.
 If you have a lot of people to feed you can also stretch it with some pasta or rice to make your meat go a long way.

 If your kids like baked potatoes, load them up with some broccoli and cheese.
 I hear people say they hate broccoli all the time, but my kids love it.
 I roast it in the oven and it’s so good!
 One of my favorites.
-Potatoes are super budget friendly.
+Potatoes are super budget-friendly.

 Quick and easy dinner ideas

 Quesadillas or grilled sandwiches are some other picky eater pleasers.
-I’m world famous for my cheese quesadillas.
+I’m world-famous for my cheese quesadillas.
 A mom recently told me that she still makes my cheese quesadillas I taught her to make for her son after his high school football games.
 When I see him around town, I always get a smile and something about my quesadillas or taco soup.
 Way to make my day.

 When you’re short on time, get your instant pot in on the deal, or prep meals before work and cook all day in your crockpot.
 You can even find super-fast meals to throw together in these quick and easy meals.